Ty France Player Props: Mariners vs. Pirates

-The Seattle Mariners, including Ty France (.283 on-base percentage in past 10 games, 61 points below season-long percentage), battle starter Mitch Keller and the Pittsburgh Pirates at T-Mobile Park, Friday at 10:10 PM ET.
+On Saturday, Ty France (.283 on-base percentage in past 10 games, 58 points below season-long percentage) and the Seattle Mariners play the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
+First pitch is at 4:10 PM ET.

-He smacked two homers in his most recent game (going 2-for-4) in his last game against the Athletics.
+In his previous game he had a hitless showing (0-for-4) against the Pirates.

 Ty France Game Info & Props vs. the Pirates